Back to River Map | <<< Previous Forecast Point | | | Next Forecast Point >>> | Printer Version | Tabular Version | ![]() |

 Impacts - E19 Information | |

-10.0 Feet | Flood Stage - Minor to moderate flooding, several homes begin to have flood problems in Genoa, Carson Valley, Stewart, and Dayton.
-Minor to moderate damage to agriculture. |
+10.0 Feet | Flood stage.
+Minor flooding of lower portions of flood plain from Genoa to Fort Churchill, Nevada, including Carson City and Dayton.
+River begins to go out of banks at this stage.
+Several homes may begin to experience minor flooding in Genoa, Carson Valley, and Dayton.
+Minor to moderate damage to parks and agriculture. |

 Official 7 Day National Weather Service Forecast (NVZ003) |